Cortaderia

-Cortaderia is a genus of South American and Central American plants in the Poaceae grass family.
+Cortaderia is a genus of plants in the Poaceae or grass family of plants.

+All current species included in the Cortaderia genus are native to South and Central America, ranging from the Patagonia region of southern Chile and Argentina, to Costa Rica.
+For many years, five species native to New Zealand were included in the genus, but since 2011 these have been since reclassified into the genus Austroderia containing only species native to New Zealand.

 Etymology

-The common name pampas grass, though strictly referring to C. selloana, is frequently applied to all species in the genus (and sometimes also to species of Erianthus and Saccharum ravennae).
+The common name pampas grass, though strictly referring to C. selloana, is frequently applied to all species in the genus, as well as the five former members reclassied into the genus Austroderia (sometimes also to species of Erianthus and Saccharum ravennae).
 The name of the genus is derived from the Argentine Spanish word cortadera, which in turn refers to the sharp serrations on the leaves.
 Cortaderia jubata and C. rudiuscula produce copious seed asexually.

 Description

-The species of Cortaderia are imposing tall grasses growing 1.5–3 m tall, with graceful white inflorescence plumes.
-They are in widespread use as ornamental plants.